RahulPrasad-78/ETH-Beginner/README.md

 ### mint
 The mint function allows you to create new tokens and add them to a specified address.

+### burn
+The burn function allows you to destroy tokens from a specified address, reducing the total supply.

 ### Parameters:

 _Addre: The address to which the newly minted tokens will be added.